labmonkey/slim-gulp/README.md

 + **`gulp watch`** - watches all folders [/styles, /scripts, /images, /svg, /fonts] in `/src`

 ### Subtasks
++ `browser-sync` - runs [browser-sync](https://www.npmjs.com/package/browser-sync) local server with static files or via proxy.
+Can be configured as stated in 'Configuration' section.
 + `clean` - cleans the `/dist` folder from all files.
 + `fonts` - simply copies fonts from `/src` folder to`/dist`.
 No additional steps.
 + `images` - minifies ([pngquant](https://www.npmjs.com/package/imagemin-pngquant)) and copies only modified images from `/src` folder to `/dist`.